matyasf/weather-station/README.md

 You need to have the [IT8951 library](https://github.com/GregDMeyer/IT8951) locally on the pi, since its not on pypi.org.

+Install dependencies `pip install -r requirements.txt` and run `main.py`.

+Copy `secrets.env.template` to `secrets.env` and fill in you Tado API details for how see https://github.com/germainlefebvre4/libtado

 You can set it to auto-run on startup e.g. by putting this into `/etc/rc.local` on your pi:

 ```